PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Pointers/Reference Variable.md

 ### Stack VS Heap

 ```
 Stack Memory : Stack Memory directly access of the program and size of the stack memory is static(size is pre decided
 because number of variable in the program).
+When a variable is declared compiler automatically allocates memory for it.
-     When program is loadded , the memory allocate this program variable from stack.
+This is known as compile time memory allocation or static memory allocation.
+When program is loadded , the memory allocate
+this program variable from stack.
+Stack memory is limited in size, so it's best suited for storing small amounts of data.

 int arr[50] ==> 50 * 4 bytes

 Heap Memory : Heap memory indirectly access of the program and size of the stack memory is dynamic(size is depend on -
 menmory[ malloc, new & pointer] ).
-      Pointer help access the memory from heap. if we need to the memory from heap, we need to take a pointer.
+Pointer help access the memory from heap. if we need to the memory from heap, we need
+to take a pointer.
+Heap memory is allocated and deallocated manually by the programmer.
+Heap memory is
+larger than stack memory and can store more data.

 int* arr = new int[50] ==> 8 bytes + 50 * 4 bytes

+In general, it's best to use stack memory whenever possible because it is faster and more efficient than heap memory.
 ```
 ![image](https://user-images.githubusercontent.com/59710234/174428350-61c74b75-4892-4b1d-a5da-74e4f7670a3e.png)